-Sunil Gadhia’s practice focuses on English and international disputes, investigatory and enforcement work.
+Sunil Gadhia’s practice focuses on English and foreign court litigation, arbitration, investigatory, and enforcement work.

 English Court Litigation

-A leading Kazakh businessman: Advising in connection with a major dispute arising out of claims that hundreds of millions of dollars were stolen from a publicly listed company based in Kazakhstan, involving proceedings before the courts in England, the U.S., Switzerland and Cyprus.
+A major dispute arising out of claims that hundreds of millions of dollars were stolen from a publicly listed company based in Kazakhstan, involving proceedings before the courts in England, the U.S., Switzerland, and Cyprus.

 Banking and Financial Disputes